kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 together, either both must leave the field unset, or both must declare the field and share at least one group name.
 A nil `compatibilityGroups` and an empty `compatibilityGroups: []` are treated identically.
-This means a device that declares the field is never co-allocatable with a sibling that omits it.
+This means a device that declares the field is never allocated on a shared counter at the same time with a sibling that omits it.

 The field is placed on each `consumesCounters[]` entry rather than on the device itself because compatibility is a physical-hardware property scoped to